American Red Cross 985-785-0647

 Boy Scouts of America 504-889-0388

-Open to boys and young men ages 6-18 and girls 13-18.
+Open to boys and young men ages 6-18.
 Provides training and oversight to adult volunteers for the delivery of character building and skill development for success in the real world.
 Includes the areas of leadership, good citizenship, outdoor education, personal fitness, team building, and family involvement.

 Cancer Association of GNO 1-800-624-2039